 There isn’t much room for improvement in the design, performance and quality of the Paddletek Tempest Wave.
 It is frequently used by national competitors.

 Graphite Polymer Honeycomb Composite construction make it generally a lighter paddle, but not at all passive when it comes to ballstrike performance.
 Large radius corners give this paddle the very best aerodynamic performance in the sport.
 It’s our Editor’s Choice and with good reason.

 An even lighter paddle because of its 100% graphite / Nomex construction, the Rally Graphite is another great performer.
-A durable graphite face with Nomex paddle core construction means the best of both worlds.
+A durable graphite face with polypropylene paddle core construction means the best of both worlds.

 We like this paddle a lot for recreational and competitive play.
-According to the manufacturer “The strong graphite face will provide consistent dinks, lobs, and volleys.”
+According to the manufacturer product representative, “The strong graphite face will provide consistent dinks, lobs, and volleys.”
 And the Rally Graphite claims to be the best pickleball paddle for spin.

 The Rally Graphite has a nice leather-wound handle that’s professional looking and well built.

 - Weight: 8.6 ounces